meph144/-Fix/README.md

 Same as NVIDIA but if they are named differently or missing google can help.
 Whatever lowers input lag and increases the performance of the game

-# Replace the text from  DefaultSystemSettings.ini with this
+# Replace the text in DefaultSystemSettings.ini with this
 https://github.com/meph144/-Fix/issues/1 or https://github.com/meph144/-Fix/issues/3
 # And BaseSystemSettings.ini with this
 https://github.com/meph144/-Fix/issues/2 or https://github.com/meph144/-Fix/issues/4